-By: Stéphane Marceau, Co-founder & CEO of OMsignal
+By: Stéphane Marceau, Co-founder of OMsignal

 Nike and Victoria’s Secret are engaged in an all out fight for the sports bra market.
 The smart bra may change that battlefield.

 The battle is on.
 Over the last months, the largest and most iconic activewear brands in the world have been throwing everything they’ve got at winning over the active woman.
 Nike and Adidas built their brands competing on running shoes above all.
 Now, in addition to those giants, UnderArmour and Victoria’s Secret are also engaged to win the Battle of the Sports bra and the hearts of active women worldwide..

 Just this summer, Victoria’s Secret put their bathing suit line on the backburner to focus on their new line of sports bras, and Nike is doubling down on their Nike Pro Bra collection.
 In other news, Adidas is making a “play for women” to counter sluggish sales.
 Finally, and through their amazing roster of sports celebrities and models, UnderArmour is relentlessly promoting its new line of racer back bras .

 The dramatic sales growth of the sports bra market and the drastic decrease in push-up bras has made this category extremely strategic, and reflects women’s refocused priorities on comfort and being good to their bodies.
 Recognizing that the most important gear for women runners is a great sports bra, arguably even more so than shoes, the need to step up their sports bra game is necessary to stay ahead of the pack.
 Running has always been the sport anchor for the Nike brand and a highly strategic sport for every large active brand.
 There are over 60M runners in the US alone, most of which are women; and more people are running.
 There are now a third more runners than there were in 2008.
 Ultimately, you can’t compete in the same league as the major active brands without being seen as relevant and innovative by runners.